EvangelosTikas/C-C-/README.md

 - 👯 I’m looking to collaborate on a Machine-learning project
 - 🤔 I’m looking for help with Convolutional Neural Networks
 - 💬 Ask me about anything!
-- ⚡ Fun fact: Started from Physics, passed through astronomy and enden in Electronic Engineering and Programming -->
+- ⚡ Fun fact: Started from Physics, passed through astronomy and ended in Electronic Engineering and Software/Hardware design -->

 - 📫 How to reach me: